mw44118/pitz/pitz/docs/main-idea.rst

 * Your to-do list lives right next to the code in your source control.

-* The to-do list objects serialize and deserialize to some plain-text format, so that standard diff tools can expose how issues evolved over time and objects can be edited with any editor.
+* The to-do list objects serialize and deserialize to a plain-text format, so that standard diff tools can expose how issues evolved over time and objects can be edited with any editor.